 "He got off the line well and then he waited patiently in the opening laps before picking off all the cars ahead of him that were realistic targets.
 Having him on the second row is important for the whole team because it puts us on equal terms with our closest rivals in what I expect to be a very tactical race.
 We will see some cars running quicker at the start of the stints and others that will be stronger towards the end.
 We have to take all these factors into consideration and work out the best possible strategy.
 The race looks to be open and we want to give it our all to repay the many fans who have come to the Grand Prix to thank them for their support, not just this weekend, but especially when things were not going that well for us".

-"It wasn't very enjoyable for us today and it was difficult to overtake, we had some good pace but not the speed in a straight line to really make progress.
+"It wasn't very enjoyable for us today and it was difficult to overtake; we had some good pace but not the speed in a straight line to really make progress.
 The sprint races are very short and there isn't time for the tyres to start degrading, creating differences between drivers and cars, opening up opportunities.
 We didn't make strong starts today which is unlike us, we've made solid starts recently.
 Strategy is going to be key tomorrow, we'll have to do something different to our competition, that will give us opportunities to fight and move up the grid.
 It's been a difficult weekend so far for us, tyre warm-up has been difficult, we need to get on top of things and capitalise on what is possible tomorrow".

 "Today is what it is - a lot of work is going on in the background but ultimately, we haven't got it right yet this year and everyone is working as hard as they can to correct it.
 The team have been through many, many tough years.
 Most of the people that I'm working with have been with this team for more than 20 years, so they've been through it.
 It wasn't the greatest of years in 2013 but we've had great years since then.
-We stick together, we try to motivate everyone.
+We stick together; we try to motivate everyone.
 This is the situation that we are faced with and everyone's got their heads down, working.
 We are fighting to understand the car and improve and progress through the year.
 That is all we can hope for right now".

 "What we saw today was a car without enough of a performance differential to the midfield cars to make the overtakes.
 If we were running in free air, the picture would be similar to previous races where we moved forward but behind the cars in a DRS train, the car didn't have enough performance to make progress.
-Point-scoring needs to be the minimum for tomorrow and we know that isn't any where near our expectations, so it's a humbling experience.
+Point-scoring needs to be the minimum for tomorrow and we know that isn't anywhere near our expectations, so it's a humbling experience.
 We understand our problems, we have a direction to unlock the potential that is within the car to bring us much closer to the front but at the moment, we don't have the key.
-Therefore you just need to grind away and rely on the science and the physics.
+Therefore, you just need to grind away and rely on the science and the physics.
 The passion and determination to improve is there in every team member".

 "To have a weekend like this for both of us with a one-two for the Team is just incredible.
 It was a very lovely Sunday!
 Everything today was well executed, coming into the weekend I didn’t expect it to be like this.
 It was more or less a perfect weekend, everything went well for us and we’ll of course enjoy today.
-I scored the maximum amount of points this weekend and we can be really proud of that as a Team, it’s a great boost.
+I scored the maximum amount of points this weekend and we can be really proud of that as a Team; it’s a great boost.
 Today was all about judging the conditions, making the right calls and staying very focused and I think we did that very well.
 We need to keep focused and we know that at the next race we need to be up there again and keep this going".

 "It was a tough race but an enjoyable one.
 Rule number one in these conditions is to finish.
 It was difficult because in these conditions it is easy to make a mistake and put a foot wrong but we managed a clean race and kept out of trouble, which was pretty important.
 I got a great start and the restart was good too, then I think the Team did a great job with strategy out there.
 On the intermediates I was really thinking to save the tyres but the degradation was high and Charles was really fast towards the end of that stint so I was happy to just keep him behind.
 The race was pretty intense with Charles, he was always within an undercut range and when we thought we had him under control he boxed and made things a lot harder for both of us.
 We were both pushing with cold tyres and, in fairness to Charles, it was easy to make mistakes.
 We have had such a difficult start to the season with reliability concerns and DNFs, so it was really important we brought it home today - it is a great result for the Team".